bcgov/namex/api/report-templates/emails/approved-so.md

 Follow these steps to complete your application using this business name:

 1. Visit [Societies Online]({{SOCIETIES_URL}})
-2. Log in with BCeID
+2. Log in with your BCeID
 3. Complete your Society application with the approved Name Request Number

 ---